In this tell all, I discuss postpartum anxiety and how becoming a mom actually surprisingly reduced my anxiety and stress!

 Becoming a mom is also is a hell of a lot of responsibility.
 I mean, I’m responsible for another human being’s life.
 Every choice I make seemingly has implications for who my son is going to grow up to be – or even if they grow up (aka. survive!) at all.
 Eek, let’s not think about that.

-Anticipating Postpartum Anxiety During Pregnancy
+Anticipating Postpartum Anxiety and Stress During Pregnancy

 During pregnancy, I had a lot of anxiety about all of these changes that come with motherhood.
-I also had anxiety about just the thought of having postpartum anxiety and depression.
+I also had anxiety about just the thought of having postpartum anxiety, stress and depression.
 I worried that with my mental health history, I was a prime candidate for some serious struggles ahead that would cloud my ability to enjoy motherhood and successfully co-parent with my husband.
 I hear these same worries from fellow mommas-to-be every day, even those who have had no prior issues with anxiety themselves.
 And it’s a totally legitimate concern.
-According to experts, 10% of women will experience postpartum anxiety.
+According to experts, 10% of women will experience postpartum anxiety and stress.
 And that’s just the ones who acknowledge it and get help.
 I wouldn’t be surprised if the real number was MUCH higher than that.

 If you’re reading this, and expecting, or are thinking of having kids one day, but are (rightfully) worried about your mental health – I hope that sharing my story helps ease your concerns.